 The goal of the training is to ensure that all Patria employees have the knowledge that is required to conduct business in an ethical and compliant manner and through that contribute to Patria overall goal of actively fighting corruption.
 The training is available in several languages corresponding to Patria's operation in different countries.
 The training furthermore informs about the channels available for reporting concerns.

-In addition, especially for employees working closely with different stakeholders, such as personnel in sales and marketing, procurement, finance and project management, a mandatory tailored in-depth ethical class-room training is provided.
+In addition, especially for employees working closely with different stakeholders, such as personnel in sales and marketing, procurement, offset, finance and project management, a mandatory tailored in-depth ethical class-room training is provided.
 The training material cover themes such as anti-corruption, anti-bribery, gifts and hospitality, conflict of interest situations, sponsoring, lobbying, business partner selection and working with third parties, money laundering, etc. Some 250 Patria professionals took part in the training in 2019.
 Board Members will also participate in an updated, tailored training in 2019.

 New Patria employees get acquainted with the Patria ethical business conduct requirements and the Patria Ethical Code of Conduct (and related guidelines and policies) in a general introduction training soon after their employment has commenced.